Note: We’ve put together a huge resource for learning Arabic which you might find useful. Click here.

 If you have an interest in journalism, politics or propaganda in Middle Eastern media this book is an absolute treasure!

 Those are my 5 recommendations today for Arabic learners.
-If you found this helpful, make sure to click this Like button and stay connected for more tips and reviews:
+If you found this helpful please share it on Facebook or Twitter.

 If you’ve got another book that you want to recommend here or you want to ask me about any other books or products on Arabic you can do it in the comments section below.